Skip to content

 Single patient identity

-Serelora maintains one canonical patient identity that persists across all data sources and over time.
+Serelora ingests any format from any source—patient uploads, clinical notes, claims, intake forms, labs, SDOH—and maintains one canonical patient identity that persists across all of them and over time.
 When records conflict, we reconcile them.
 When systems disagree, we resolve the discrepancy.
-The patient is one person, and our system reflects that truth.
+The patient is one person, and our knowledge graph reflects that truth.

 • Conflict resolution with provenance tracking